CovCube/server/README.md

 Environment variables for the images can be set with the .env-file for the node server and postgres.env for the database.

 For the .env-file see the documentation above at [server config](#server-config).
 For postgres.env see the documentation at [postgres config](https://github.com/docker-library/docs/blob/master/postgres/README.md#environment-variables).

+The variables PGHOST and PGPORT are set directly in the docker-compose file and override the variables in the .env-file.
+This is done to ensure connection to the postgres container.

 When changing the .env-files, make sure to recreate the containers or rebuild the images.